Cosillow/Hello-Game-physics-based-custom-engine-/README.md

 ```

 ## TODO
+* lock down a resolution and sprite size
 * buffer switch for hitbox being touched
   * touchedNext
   * then switch touchNext when it updates probably